Seating Plan & Photos

 - New seats were installed in M Row 21 July 2022 - same style seats as H, J & K rows.

-- Row G is not recommended as this is the most cramped row in the cinema.
-It has less leg room due to aisle barrier wall, however this wall is good for placing drinks and coffee cups.
+- Row G is not recommended as this has the least leg room in the cinema due to aisle barrier wall, however this wall is good for placing drinks and coffee cups.

-- Row L has slightly less leg room, although more room than G row, and does not have drink cup holders.
+- Row L has slightly less leg room (in seats 1-8 with wall behind), although more room than G row, and does not have drink cup holders.

 - M Row has the most leg room and is great for taller people who prefer to avoid any potential of obstructing the view for other patrons.